 Still, pay attention to emails and notifications from companies letting you know that you'll be charged.
 Set calendar reminders for cancel-by dates, have your bank monitor recurring charges, or consider using an app to cancel unnecessary subscriptions for you.

 You can also set preferences for any subscriptions you have through your phone.
 On an iOS device, go to Settings, click the arrow to the right of your name, then select Subscriptions.
 It will show a list and the next billing date, as well as renewal dates.
 Click into each one to cancel or set a renewal preference.
-On an Android device, go to Google Play, tap your profile, and select "Payments and subscriptions."
+On an Android device, open the Google Play store, tap the 3-line Menu in the top-left, and select "Subscriptions" from the list.
 Tap into a subscription and either cancel or set preferences.

 For non-phone-based services, you may have to (deep breath) look closely at your credit card and bank statements.
 Some of these monthly fees could be just a few bucks, but they add up.